abee62/Disaster-Predictor-Voila/README.md

 k-fold cross-validation technique is used to cross validate the Ensemble model.
 It gives a cross validation score of 82.32

 ## Running the App
-Go to 'notebook' directory.
+Go to 'app' directory.
 Type 'voila' in the terminal.
 It will show you the notebook you want to run.
 Click on that, and you can see the App.

 ## Demo